"Are you telling me to put glasses on the dog?'' Content-Grounded Annotation of Instruction Clarification Requests in the CoDraw Dataset: Corpus Analysis

 \subsection{Interrelations}

 The distribution of attribute for each object category and mood is shown in \ref{fig:clip-attr-mood}.
 Polar questions are often used to clarify relations, while alternative and imperative are common to disambiguate persons.
 Wh-questions and declarative are used more uniformly for all attributes.
-Objects frequency in iCRs is positively correlated with their frequency in the scenes (Spearman $\rho=0.82$).
 When grouped by thematic category, we see that relation is a predominant topic for almost all groups (note, however, that relations always include more than one clipart in the count).
 Glasses and hats very often require object disambiguation.
 For sky objects and trees, position is also a usual topic.